cycloid-community-catalog/infra-amazon-s3/README.md

 # stack-amazon-s3

-Create a Amazon S3 bucket and a dedicated user using Cycloid stacks format.
+Create an Amazon S3 bucket and a dedicated user using Cycloid stacks format.

 # Architecture